davidmreed/nonskating.club/content/guides/jam-timer.md

 This process occurs rarely and will generally require the jam timer to approach the scoreboard, or for the scoreboard operator to observe and correct a malfunction independently.

 ### Overtime Jams

-The rules for Overtime Jams are presented in

 There are two key diffferences in overtime play for the Jam Timer.